AlexMercedCoder/color-theme-generator/README.md

 - **Lock Colors**: Keep your favorite colors while regenerating the rest.
 - **Multi-Format Export**: Get your theme in JSON, CSS Variables, or Tailwind Config.
 - **Live Preview**: See your theme applied instantly to a realistic mini-webpage.
+- **Multiple Layouts**: Preview on Landing Page, Dashboard, Blog, or E-commerce layouts.
 - **Manual Tweaking**: Fine-tune individual colors with pickers.
 - **History**: Undo/Redo your generations to find that perfect theme you skipped.
+- **Saved Themes**: Build a personal library of themes that persists in your browser.
 - **Accessibility Check**: Real-time contrast ratio calculation (WCAG).
+- **Vision Simulator**: Test your theme against various forms of color blindness.
 - **Shareable Links**: Deep linking support to share specific themes.
 - **Keyboard Shortcuts**: Generate (Space), Undo (Ctrl+Z), and more.
+- **Gradient Generator**: Create beautiful CSS gradients from your palette.
+- **App Dark Mode**: Toggle the generator's interface between light and dark.
 - **LLM Ready**: One-click copy for JSON data and a structured prompt for AI coding assistants.

 ## Usage